limodou/ido/README.md

 ido install zlib -i ~/packages -i https://yourname/packages
 ```

-You can also defined in environment variable `IDO_PACKAGES`, so the searching order is:
+You can also defined in environment variable `IDO_INDEXES`, so the searching order is:

 1. command line argument
+1. settings file
 1. environment variable
 1. default `ido/packages`